Overview

 to large-cap U.S. stocks.
 We will often use Exchange Traded Funds (“ETFs”) to implement index strategies.

-When consistent with a client’s investment objectives, we may allocate to “interval funds.”
+When consistent with a client’s investment objectives, we may also allocate to “interval funds.”
 Investment

 companies structured as “interval funds” are generally designed for long-term investors that do not require